Mehmed VI: Enthronement

 On 3 June 1918, Talât Pasha, now the Grand Vizier, called Vahdeddin to tell him of Sultan Mehmed V's death.
 Even though he was the crown prince and eligible to become the new Sultan as the eldest male of the Ottoman family, he was greatly shaken by the news and did not immediately accept his entitlement over the call.
-Later that day Talât, Enver, and Hayri, the Sheikh-ul-Islam, visited Vahdeddin in his palace, and he again wavered over becoming Sultan, suggesting they should focus on his half-brother's funeral, raising anxieties.
+Later that day Talât, Enver, and Hayri, the Sheikh-ul-Islam, visited Vahdettin in his palace.
+He again wavered over becoming Sultan, suggesting they should focus on his half-brother's funeral, raising anxieties among the Unionists about a constitutional crisis.
 Following a long night of contemplation, prayer, and even some sleep, Vahdeddin let Talât know he was ready to become Sultan during the funeral.
 They held an enthronement ceremony at Topkapı Palace.
-He delivered an oath to the National Assembly and Constitution, and he took the regal name Mehmed VI, though like his predecessor he was known by the people, and in modern Turkey, by his personal name, Vahdettin.
+He delivered an oath to the National Assembly and to the Constitution, and he took the regal name Mehmed VI, though like his predecessor he was known by the people, and in modern Turkey, by his personal name, Vahdeddin.
 He held his sword girding ceremony on 31 August.